jordan4ibanez/for_fifo_queue/README.md

   !* Now, we are done with it.
   !* This will free the underlying memory.
   !?
 There is NO GC on fifo queue.
   !?
-Simply pop it until it's empty with your deallocation strategy on !? whatever type you're using it for. call queue%destroy()
+Simply pop it until it is empty with your deallocation strategy on !? whatever type you are using it for. call queue%destroy()